CapsAdmin/luajitsocket/readme.md

 Assuminug you have luajit installed.

-The TLC client examples uses libtls (LibreSSL) which in turn depends on libssl and libcrypto. `tls.lua` has been auto generated based on the tls header.
+The TLS client examples uses libtls (LibreSSL) which in turn depends on libssl and libcrypto. `tls.lua` has been auto generated based on the tls header.